The type of street light faults you can report and how to report them.

 If a streetlight has a cable fault, then there will be a delay in fixing this.

-This is because cable faults are the responsibility of Western Power Distribution, and they are experiencing difficulties because of COVID-19.
+This is because cable faults are the responsibility of National Grid and we're unable to make repairs on these cables.

 What you can report